Women's literary salons and societies in the Arab world: Modern-day salons

 In the 1960s, women and their ideas started to become part of the mainstream culture, and thus the important role of women-run salons declined in its importance.
 That said, The Women's Literary Club, which was founded by Mary 'Ajami in 1922, continues to run in Damascus, and was attended regularly by the novelist Ulfat Idilbi until her death in 2007.

 In 2010, a new weekly salon evening for young male and female writers and literary enthusiasts was launched in the basement of a hotel in Damascus.
-The popular event held on Monday evenings, named Bayt al-Qasid (House of Poetry), is an opportunity for new voices rather than established poets or writers, and attracts both Syrians and foreigners.
+The popular event held on Monday evenings, named Bayt al-Qasid (House of Poetry), was an opportunity for new voices rather than established poets or writers, and attracted both Syrians and foreigners.